 An integrative course in top management decision-making with an emphasis on the process of strategic planning.
 Cases are used to develop analytical, ethical, teamwork and communication skills important in the business environment.
-Prerequisites: Senior standing, completion of substantially all other major core requirements.
-Offered fall semester only.
 Prerequisites: BUAD 312, senior standing, and substantial completion of all other major core requirements.